rwblokzijl/Msc-thesis-EuroToken/thesis.md

 reliability and reputation of the private bank and is only usable by instructing the bank to transfer it.
 Without permission from the bank, deposits, transfers and withdrawals are not possible.
-Effectively, these banks act as a central point at which any individual or group ban be silenced by freezing their assets or withholding service.
+Effectively, these banks act as a central point at which any individual or group can be silenced by freezing their assets or withholding service.
 Additionally, if a bank overexposes itself to market forces and goes bankrupt, the money stored with them might not be paid back in full.

 A person in the eurozone can weigh the risks and benefits of these two types of money.
 The ECB is a large, historically trustworthy, and democratically controlled institution.
-The persons public money (or cash) would only lose its value in the case of the complete failure of the European economic system and central bank.
+The person's public money (cash) would only lose its value in the case of the complete failure of the European economic system and central bank.
 On the other hand storing value in banks has the benefits of the digital age.
 Where keeping money in the form of cash means exposure to the risk